I have taken flying and sailing lessons, so I understand which is easier to learn. Both flying and sailing are skills you need to obtain.

 Sailing also requires safety issues.
 But sailing is usually not life-threatening if you do not try to out in the high winds or a giant thunderstorm, or you capsize the boat in freezing water or cannot swim.

-Most states and even countries require if you say that you have a life vest at all times.
+Most states and even countries require you to say that you have a life vest at all times.
 If you fall off the boat, you should not drown as you have on a life vest to keep your head above water even if you can not swim.

 License To Sail Vs. Fly

 To be able to fly an airplane, you will be flying in and around commercial airlines.
 In some cases, you may even be sharing airspace and runways.